data-mechanics/course-2016-fal-proj/ggelinas/README.md

 hypothesis.

 In regards to hospital locations, computing the difference between hospitals and crime supported our original hypothesis that hospitals are located near crime.
+Show in the map above, hospitals in downtown Boston show very acute distances.
+However, stretching out towards the outskirts of the city limits distance does tend to increase between the optimal k-means cluster and the original hospital location.

 ##Conclusion
-With these results, we can conclude that there is a small coorrelation between crime rates and property value.
+With these results, we can conclude that there is a small correlation between crime rates and property value.
 Furthermore we can also see that hospital locations are located near areas of crime.
+Future work would involve adding more crime data into the correlation algorithm.
+We were unable to add in other crime sets into the database.
+In addition to adding more crime data from previous years, the data set currently being used is constantly updating with information.
+It would interesting to see the development of property value and crimes over time.
+As for hospital locations, future analysis could involve performing the correlation equation between hospitals and low income areas.

+##References
+City of Boston Data: https://data.cityofboston.gov/

 ##Setup
 Initialize mongodb